 To set the mood for Valentine's Day, we present new and old romantic works — world premiere of Rodion Shchedrin's "Romantic Offering" double concerto given by Martha Argerich and Mischa Maisky with Neeme Järvi conducting the Lucerne Symphony Orchestra; Schumann concerto performed by Amit Peled with Barak Tai conducting the Tel-Aviv Soloists; and David Finckel and Wu Han's rendition of Vocalise.

 In anticipation of Chinese New Year (the Year of Horse) on Jan 31, we shine the spotlights on three great cellists of Chinese birth or descent.
 Let's watch Yo-Yo Ma, Hai-Ye Ni and Jian Wang perform Beethoven, Tchaikovsky and Dvořák.
-Our tribute to the accomplishments of Chinese artists in Western classical music!

 Next Friday, November 22nd is the 100th anniversary of the birth of Benjamin Britten, one of the greatest 20th Century composers.